What is a Microbiome?

 Be Gut Healthy and Happy

-In closing, remember that your gut microbiome is referred to as your “second genome” of the human body.
+In closing, remember that your gut microbiome is referred to as the “second genome” of the human body.
 Your body depends on it to help you digest foods, produce certain vitamins, regulate your immune system, and protect you against disease-causing bacteria.
 That’s pretty powerful so take care of it!